amirhnajafiz/graphhub/app/docs/System Security/4_crypto.md

 ## Cryptography

 Encode the data in a manner that makes it accessible only to authorized parties.
 Two important factors are here, __encryption algorithm__ and __encryption key__.
-Since secure algorithms are hard to develop and does not beyond a few users (security by obsurity, seeks to keep a system secure by keeping knowledge of it secret), need to preserver secrecy of key.
+Since secure algorithms are hard to develop and does not beyond a few users (security by obscurity, seeks to keep a system secure by keeping knowledge of it secret), need to preserver secrecy of key.

+__Security by Obscruity__ is not a good method.
+Attackers always manage to find bugs one way or another.
+If source code is published, experts may be able to identify and report vulnerabilities before they are exploited, thus increasing security.

 ### Terminology